 Yet, many artists are trading their studio practice for a post-studio practice.
 Post-studio artists create experiences, performative works, and short-term installations in the wider world outside the studio.

-By not making the studio the central location of their practice, these artists are embracing the notion that art and the creative spirit of making is more than just making objects that are meant to be displayed, looked at, and bought and sold.
+By not making the studio the central location of their practice, these artists are embracing the notion that art and the creative spirit of making are more than just making objects that are meant to be displayed, looked at, and bought and sold.
 In a post-studio practice, we are brought into the true heart of making that goes back to our earliest human ancestors—makers who gave us language, song, mathematics, dance, religion, philosophy, and poetry.

 Educators and parents should embrace this post-studio approach in the the teaching and raising of our kids so that they can understand that being a maker is really about having the direct experience of creation.
 Despite the smartphone in my pocket, I still believe that the most powerful of creations is in a realm beyond things, in the world of thoughts, ideas, and the imagination.